 Made from Sheet

-Aluminum foil is made by repeatedly thinning aluminum sheet—finer and finer—using highly polished rollers.
+The metal foil is made by repeatedly thinning metal sheet — finer and finer — using highly polished rollers.
 It is possible to do this only to a point.
 That point is just slightly before reaching the desired thickness.
 Although it is possible to obtain the foil that is shiny on both sides, that foil would not be thin enough for practical, inexpensive use.

 Two are Better Than One